kyma-project/test-infra/prow/images/buildpack-golang/README.md

 ## Overview

 This folder contains the Buildpack Golang image that is based on the Bootstrap image.
-Use it to build node components.
+Use it to build Golang components.

 The image consists of: